This updated guide lists all of the best grain-free dog foods this year.

 Top 5 Ingredients: 1.
 Deboned Turkey, 2.
 Chickpeas, 3.
 Chicken Fat, 4.
 Sweet Potato, 5.
 Dried Carrots

 Boost your puppy’s growth without stomach upsets with the grain-free Nulo Freestyle Puppy Dog Food.
-The recipe consists of nearly 80% animal ingredients —making it super-easy to break down for pups and their fragile stomachs.
+The recipe consists of nearly 80% animal ingredients —making it super-easy to break down for your pup’s fragile stomachs.
 Most of this includes deboned turkey and trout that actively build muscle blocks and tissues.

 Instead of grains, the formula uses sweet potatoes and chickpeas to supply fiber and fuel your pup’s energy reserves.
 DHA and EPA are included for proper brain development, while added omega fatty acids nourish their coat and skin.
 Not only is the food free from grain, but it also eliminates eggs and chicken to minimize any chances of gastrointestinal upset and promote healthy growth.